 Having prior felony convictions may increase the prison sentence and make you ineligible for probation, depending on your prior convictions and whether Proposition 200 still applies to you.
 That prison range can increase from 1 – 3.75 years to 2.25 – 15 years, depending on your history.

-If you are charged with possessing cocaine there is a lot at stake, and you need an aggressive, experienced team of lawyers behind you that can raise defenses specifically tailored to your case.
+If you are charged with possessing cocaine there is a lot at stake, and you need an aggressive, experienced team of Phoenix drug possession attorneys behind you that can raise defenses specifically tailored to your case.
 These defenses could include:

 You should not have to face the serious consequences of a felony case by yourself.
 Speak with the AZ Defenders today for a free consultation about your case and get started on your path to the best results possible in your case.